Brief for entry stage of competition

 Two courses – starter and main course

 To include the judges’ specified ingredients in any course accompanied by ingredients of your choice that should be seasonal and locally sourced wherever possible.
-Our judges have selected one meat and one seafood ingredient which must be incorporated into your menu.
+Our judges will select the meat and fish/seafood ingredients which must be incorporated into your menu.
 You may choose to use them in either course.

 No pre-prepared elements permitted, with the exception of homemade stocks

-The rib of beef will be supplied whole and on the bone and you will need to carry out any butchery you wish during the competition.
+Meat, fish and seafood ingredients will be provided whole, on the bone/in the shell and you will need to carry out any butchery, filleting etc. you wish during the competition.

 N.B.
-When selecting your seasonal menu, please don’t forget that the semi-finals will be held on 21st September!
+When selecting your seasonal menu, please don’t forget that the semi-finals will be held in September!

 - The ingredients selected by the judges must be included in all menus submitted by entrants.
 These ingredients may be used in either the starter or the main course.